Clinical Microbiology Short Essay Question And Answers

 • Now it has been eradicated

-• Due to which the vaccination of it is now stopped
+• Due to which the vaccination of it is now been stopped

-• On May 8, 1980, WHO announced the global eradication of small pox
+• On May 8, 1980, the HO announced the global eradication of smallpox

 Question 2.
 Name the disease caused by DNA viruses.